dongchanlim/SCCU_capstone_S25/README.md

 These are the list of main challenges that our team had met while working on the project.

+- Aligning different stakeholder perspectives on the business problem
+- Ensuring data quality consistency across the ML pipeline
+- Translating analytical insights into business value that operations teams can act on

 - Sync the different perspective about the problem itself and enabling teams be on the same page
 - Consolidating and confirming the data quality across the steps of pipeline
 - Connecting the analytical result with actual business values